 You can also add your social media links, and a mailing list sign-up form, to this page.

-If you’re actively promoting a new album or looking to book more gigs, you can create a specific EPK page, or Press Kit section to centralize information for media and bookers.
-With an EPK page they can quickly find all the details they need in one spot.
+If you’re actively promoting a new album or looking to book more gigs, you can create a specific EPK, or Press Kit section to centralize information for media and bookers.
+With an EPK page for your music, they can quickly find all the details they need in one spot.

 Here’s what should be in your band’s EPK: